 The Average Cost of a Mobile Home by Size

 Standard sizes for today’s mobile homes include single-wide (single-section) and double-wide (multi-section).
 Exact dimensions and floor plans of each of these types can vary considerably, depending on the manufacturer, but most options fall within typical ranges.

-A single-wide (or single-section) mobile home is generally what people first picture when they think of what typically sits in a mobile home park.
+A single wide mobile home (or single-section) is generally what people first picture when they think of what typically sits in a mobile home park.

 - Single-wide mobile home sizes can range from about 400 square feet to about 1,400 square feet.

-- Floor plans typically include one to two bedrooms, and one to two bathrooms.
+- Floor plans typically include one to two bedrooms and one to two bathrooms.

-A double-wide (or multi-section) mobile home combines the dimensions of two or more single section units to create a much larger living space.
+A double wide mobile home (or multi-section) combines the dimensions of two or more single section units to create a much larger living space.
 You might commonly refer to these varieties of mobile homes as double-wide or triple-wide trailers.